MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>

-<h3 name="bbedit"> BBedit (Mac) </h3>
+<h3 name="bbedit"> BBEdit (Mac) </h3>

 [BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a on-time fee.
 Major upgrades require additional fees.
-The snippet system is simile and elgant.
+The snippet system is simile and elegant.
 The snippets are stored as clippings with one snippet or clipping per file.
 The pymol pml snippets end with the file extension `*.pml`.
 The clippings can be stored in folders and nested subfolders.
 The clippings are selected via the pulldown labeled C.
 The folders of clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
-The disadvatages inlcude the lack of tab triggers and tab stops.
+The disadvantages include the lack of tab triggers and tab stops.

 <A href=#FASTLINKS2>Return to list of editors above.</A>